Ragebone/UTK/motivation.md

 # Motivation

-This trys to answer why this is the project is the project that it is.
+This trys to answer why this project is as it is.

+## Why start and make this project?

+Purely out of interest, for fun and as a hobby.
+The goal is to enable further research and exploration into the lower levels of firmware that is running on modern systems.

 ## Why Python?